accordproject/concerto-docs/docs/codegen/zzz-create-new.md

     }
 ```

+### JSON Serialization

+Ideally the code that you generate can deserialize JSON documents created by the Concerto runtime (the JavaScript [Serializer](https://concerto.accordproject.org/docs/api/ref-concerto-js-api#module_concerto-core.Serializer)).
+This is not a hard-and-fast requirement however, and is not applicable to all target languages.

 ### Tests

 It is important to fully test your code generator.
 You don't want it to crash when it encounters an element of the Concerto metamodel that you have not tested!